Decoupling

 New bank will disburse a total of $875,000 as follows:

-• $700,000 to redeem existing bank’s loan in full
+- $700,000 to redeem existing bank’s loan in full

-• $150,000 to payback Mr Tan’s CPF
+- $150,000 to pay back Mr Tan’s CPF

-• $25,000 as sales proceeds to Mr Tan
+- $25,000 as sales proceeds to Mr Tan

 After settling the loan, Mr Tan will receive his sales proceeds of $250,000 as follows:

-• $37,500 in Cashier’s Order from buyer as initial deposit
+- $37,500 in Cashier’s Order from buyer as initial deposit

-• $187,500 from CPF (released from Mrs Tan account)
+- $187,500 from CPF (released from Mrs Tan account)

-• $25,000 from bank loan
+- $25,000 from bank loan above

-Lowest 2.40% Fixed (Min $500k)
+Lowest 2.35% Fixed (Min $800k)

-With decoupling process explained, we will now see if it makes financial sense to do so from the couple’s collective standpoint, which means we will only look at “net cost” to the couple, ignoring items like cash outlay or sales proceeds from the decoupling exercise.
+With decoupling process explained, we will now see if it makes financial sense to do so from the couple’s collective standpoint, which means we will only look at “net incremental cost” basis to the couple, ignoring items like cash outlay or sales proceeds from the decoupling exercise.

 Landed Property Purchase Price = $2.5m